Napier Port stops to mark Worker Memorial Day

-Shipping operations at Napier Port will shut down for up to an hour for Hawke's Bay's commemoration of International Worker Memorial Day.
+Shipping operations at Napier Port will shut down for up to an hour on Thursday for Hawke's Bay's commemoration of International Worker Memorial Day.

 It will be held outside the Seafarers Centre, just south of the port at the northern end of Marine Parade, starting at 10am.